Guide for Authors

 - Margins: 2.5 cm (left/right/top/bottom)

-- All illustrations, figures (photographs, graphs or diagrams) and tables should be cited in the text.
+- All illustrations, figures (photographs, graphs or diagrams) and tables should referred to in the text.

-- References: list of sources in alphabetical order by ISO 690 style
+- References: list of sources in alphabetical order by APA 7 Style

 Title.
 Short, brief, and concise information on the paper content.